Type UC II submarine: Dimensions

 All ten Type UC II batches had small variations in overall length, length of the pressure hull, draft and displacement.
 All Type UC II had a beam of 5.22 m, a complement of three officers and twenty-three enlisted men.
 One reason for the variations in overall length was the different form of the bow, which in early versions was rounded, whilst later versions had a sharp nose, with many boats receiving the modification from rounded to pointed bow after construction.
-Constructional diving depth (Note: Constructional diving depth had a safety factor of 2.5, which meant that crushing depth was 2.5 times construction diving depth.) was 50 m.
+Constructional diving depth (Note: Constructional diving depth had a safety factor of 2.5, which meant that crushing depth was 2.5 times construction diving depth.) was 50 meters (164 feet).